A copay is the set fee you pay at every medical session, including therapy.

 How does my deductible affect my copay?

-When you have paid enough in medical costs that the sum of costs equals your deductible, it often referred to as "meeting your deductible."
+Whether or not your deductible affects your copay depends on the type of plan you have with your insurance provider.
+When you have paid enough in medical costs that the sum of costs equals your deductible, it is often referred to as "meeting your deductible."

 Do I have a copay for out-of-network therapists?